prashanthpx/pythonbyexamples/pytest/pytestnotes.md

   pytest -vs mini_project -m db
   ```

-These commands pull together everything from the previous phases:
+These commands pull together everything from the previous sections:

 - locating tests in a subpackage,
 - sharing fixtures via a local `conftest.py`,